Contents

 The other consideration in getting buy-in is to get buy-in from others in the company.

-For example, if you are a Software company – then other executives include the head of engineering, marketing, dev-ops, etc.
+For example, if you are a Software company, other executives include the head of engineering, marketing, dev-ops, etc.

 If you already have good engagement with certain team members in a group, then you can build on it and have them help you to increase the influence of procurement.

-In the long term, that is a good model because the adoption organically grows without a strong push from the top.
+That is a good model in the long term because the adoption organically grows without a strong push from the top.

 North Star Metrics For Procurement Department

-When it comes to measuring the performance of the procurement team, procurement cost savings are still a dominant KPI ( Key Performance Indicator).
-However, procurement cost savings are an outcome of various steps that a team takes before it gets to those savings numbers.
+When measuring the procurement team’s performance, procurement cost savings are still a dominant KPI ( Key Performance Indicator).
+However, procurement cost savings are an outcome of various steps a team takes before it gets to those savings numbers.

-With that in mind, for scaling up your procurement organization, you should define some leading indicators which help you gauge the progress you are making on your journey to scaling up your organization.
+With that in mind, for scaling up your procurement organization, you should define some leading indicators that help you gauge the progress you are making on your journey to scaling up your organization.

-As per a recent CPO survey, above are the top KPI’s for measuring procurement performance.
-As you can see Opex and Capex savings are on the top of the list but let’s look at some of the other metrics which drive the savings numbers.
+As per a recent CPO survey, the above are the top KPIs for measuring procurement performance.
+As you can see, Opex and Capex savings are on the top of the list, but let’s look at some of the other metrics that drive the savings numbers.

 Engagement